 If this theory were correct and it were a real issue it would show up in credible literature.
-If we looked at big populations of people who saw a Chiropractor and compared it to people who do not then we would be able to see a pattern emerge.
-Each day, millions of Chiropractic adjustments are delivered all over the world so you’d expect the issue would be readily observable.
+If we looked at big populations of people who saw a chiropractor and compared it to people who did not, then we would be able to see a pattern emerge.
+Each day, millions of chiropractic adjustments are delivered all over the world so you’d expect the issue would be readily observable.

-A 2008 study that looked at people who were admitted to a hospital with VBA/CAD stroke from 1993 to 2002 and found 818 cases.
-If Chiropractic causes VBA/CAD stroke we would find that these people were more likely to have seen a Chiropractor.
-The data showed that the people were actually more likely to have seen their regular primary care physician than a Chiropractor but no one was blaming the physician of causing the stroke.
+A 2008 study that looked at people who were admitted to a hospital with VBA/CAD stroke from 1993 to 2002 found 818 cases.
+If chiropractic causes VBA/CAD stroke, we would find that these people were more likely to have seen a chiropractor.
+The data showed that the people were actually more likely to have seen their regular primary care physician than a chiropractor but no one was blaming the physician for causing the stroke.
 So no evidence of causation there.

 In another 2015 study done by a group including an associate professor of neurology looked at the health records of over 1 million people and found “manipulation of the cervical spine is unlikely to be a significant cause of stroke in older adults.”

 A systemic review and meta-analysis done in 2016 by a group of neurosurgeons from two state medical centres and the Pennsylvanian State University looked at all the available literature.
-They found over 253 articles and concluded “There is no convincing evidence to support a causal link between chiropractic manipulation and CAD.”
-The authors add, “This is a significant finding because belief in a causal link is not uncommon, and such a belief may have significant adverse effects such as numerous episodes of litigation.”
-The authors are saying that there is a general belief that stroke and Chiropractic are linked but it is not backed up by research AND that the belief is damaging and could cause baseless lawsuits, prevent people from getting the care that they need and damage the reputation of a whole profession.
+They found over 253 articles and concluded that “there is no convincing evidence to support a causal link between chiropractic manipulation and CAD.”
+The authors add that “this is a significant finding because belief in a causal link is not uncommon, and such a belief may have significant adverse effects such as numerous episodes of litigation.”
+The authors are saying that there is a general belief that stroke and chiropractic are linked but it is not backed up by research AND that the belief is damaging and could cause baseless lawsuits, prevent people from getting the care that they need and damage the reputation of a whole profession.

 Another paper monitored publications that reported associations between Chiropractic and injury for 12 months.
 Of the 24 cases reported during the year 22 were erroneously attributed to Chiropractors.
 The author of the other 2 cases did not respond to the researchers and so the truth of the report could not be determined.
 The paper continues, “The author of the secondary report, a British Medical Journal editor, conceded that he had misused the title chiropractor.”

-An often cited 2007 study that suggested that the Chiropractic and stroke risk was stronger was replicated in 2012 by reviewing all the same data.
-It found “found numerous errors or inconsistencies from the original case reports and case series.”
-Some of these errors include changing the age, sex and exaggerating the long term response or the person.
-Once again there seemed to be a deliberate misrepresentation of the data because this study also said that Chiropractic care preceded the incident when it had clearly been reported as a non-Chiropractor.
+An often cited 2007 study that suggested that the chiropractic and stroke risk was stronger was replicated in 2012 by reviewing all the same data.
+It “found numerous errors or inconsistencies from the original case reports and case series.”
+Some of these errors include changing the age, sex and exaggerating the long-term response or the person.
+Once again there seemed to be a deliberate misrepresentation of the data because this study also said that chiropractic care preceded the incident when it had clearly been reported as a non-chiropractor.